- About Us

 - Faculty, Staff, & GTA Resources

-The Anthropology program is proud to offer the Deanna Kingston Memorial Graduate Teaching Assistantship to an indigenous North American aspiring anthropologist, on an annual basis.
+The Anthropology program is proud to offer the Deanna Kingston Memorial Graduate Teaching Assistantship to an indigenous North American or Pacific Islander aspiring anthropologist, on an annual basis.
 With support from the Director of the School of Language, Culture, and Society, this GTA position offers a full academic year (3 terms) of tuition remission, stipend, and health benefits at a .3 FTE level.
 Each term, the awardee will serve as a graduate student instructor of an anthropology undergraduate course.
 Successful applicants to the Masters degree program (MA or MS) will be eligible for up to 6 terms (2 years) of GTA support.
 Successful applicants to the PhD program will be eligible for up to 12 terms of GTA support.

 Alumni Award - The Alumni Award is presented annually to an undergraduate or graduate student in Anthropology.
 This fund is established through the generosity of Anthropology alumni.
 This scholarship provides recognition and financial assistance of $500-$1000 to an outstanding student with a career interest in Anthropology.
 The criteria for this scholarship is as follows: